 4) To Clean Cutting Boards, Meat cleavers and Knives

 When processing meat make sure all boards used to cut meat are given a thorough scrub with bleach as well as the knives used – including the handles and those ridges where the blade joins the haft to disinfect them.

 Again to reduce the risk of flies settling and insect contamination wipe over all food preparation surfaces with a fairly strong bleach solution.
-It won’t last for more than few hours but will strong the nasties landing for a while.
+It won’t last for more than a few hours but will stop the nasties landing for a while.